 Five years ago, Captain Glenn James decided it was time to make improvements to his Coast Guard-inspected charter fishing boat operating out of Edgewater and Solomon’s Island on the Chesapeake Bay.
 Bounty Hunter is a 65′ cedar-strip planked hull, a one-off Davis™ hull built in 1967 at Harkers Island, North Carolina.
 The planks are fastened to frames on 16″ centers with monel fasteners.
 The cedar strips are narrow, less than 2″ wide, and are edge nailed with monel nails and edge glued.
 Continue reading →

-Builders have successfully constructed tanks for potable water, sewage, gray water, ballast and diesel fuel tanks and a limited number of gasoline tanks using WEST SYSTEM® epoxy since the early 1970’s.
-The regulatory environment has evolved within the last thirty years and has placed safety restrictions on various aspects of tank building, specifically potable water and gasoline.
+Epoxy composite tank s have been built for water, sewage, gray water, ballast, and diesel fuel since the early 1970’s.
+The regulatory environment has evolved within the few decades and has placed safety restrictions on various aspects of tank building, specifically potable water and gasoline.
 Continue reading →

 While working in my shop/converted (never to be seen by a car) garage, I noticed that the double 2×8 beam supporting my ceiling joists was sagging about 2 to 3 inches in the middle.
 The builder of this forty-year-old garage didn’t use full length 2×8’s to span the 19′ width, but four 2 x 8’s nailed together with staggered butt joints.
 Over the years, gravity took its toll.
 The nail holes elongated, the butt joints opened up, and the beam sagged ominously.
 Continue reading →